RENTAL EXPENSES IRELAND – High Court decision in Revenue Commissioners v Thomas Collins

 http://www.revenue.ie/en/tax/vat/forms/formtr2-nonresident.pdf

-The information required to register includes:
+What information is required to register?

 1. Your CRO Number – For further information you should contact the Companies Registration Office https://www.cro.ie